TahaSherif/Basic-Programming-Exercices/README.md

 # Basics exercices you need to do as a developer
-Here you will find some exercices and their solutions.
+Here you will find some programming exercices and their solutions.
+ENJOY !